PyRepair/maniple/training-data/test-LLM-facts-summary/pandas/86/bug_report_response_1.md

     return indexed.unstack(columns)
 ```

-In this corrected function, I have made the 'columns' parameter a required parameter and added a check to raise a ValueError if it is not provided.
-This should address the issue mentioned in the bug report.
+In the corrected function, I added a check for the 'columns' parameter and raised a TypeError if it is not provided.
+This should address the confusion and KeyError issues mentioned in the bug report.